 How to mark a Status as a "Done" status:

 - Go to the status menu for a Space, Folder or List as indicated above

 - Add a new status or drag and drop and existing one into the “Done” category

 By default, we’ll set up your Spaces, Folders and Lists with default statuses (“To do” and “Complete”) to mark the beginnings and ends of your workflows.

 However, if you’d prefer, you can edit the names of these statuses in two ways:

-- Access the status menu for your Space, Project or List.
+- Access the status menu for your Space, Folder or List.
 When you click on the ellipses next to “To do” or “Complete”, you’ll have the option to rename the status:

 2. Click on a “To do” or “Complete” status header in List View to edit the status’ name.

 Note: To ensure consistency in always knowing which color means complete, “closed” statuses cannot have their color changed.